 Why Powerboat Racing?

 Powerboat racing combines technical engineering, physical courage, and tactical racing in an environment where conditions change by the minute.
-It is motorsport at its most elemental, with drivers fighting boats, water, and each other at speeds exceeding 220 km/h just centimetres from the surface.
+It is motorsport at its most elemental, with drivers fighting boats, water, and each other at speeds in excess of 250 km/h just centimetres from the surface.

 The sport deserves serious, dedicated journalism.
 That is what Powerboat News provides: accurate reporting, detailed analysis, and respect for the athletes who risk everything in pursuit of championship points.